creafrog/nodezero/doc/Applications/owncloud.md

   * [AjaXplorer](http://ajaxplorer.info/) - AjaXplorer is a software that can turn any web server into a powerfull file management system and an alternative to mainstream cloud storage providers.
   * [eXtplorer](http://extplorer.sourceforge.net/) - A PHP- and JavaScript- based File Manager
   * [Jyraphe](http://home.gna.org/jyraphe/) - Jyraphe is a web application of file repository, easy to install and easy to use.
+  * [OnionShare](https://onionshare.org/) - securely and anonymously share a file of any size.